The Law of Familiarity states:

 Be thankful for that :)

-Ryan Hassan, Co-Founder at The Melbourne Centre of Healing.
+Ryan Hassan, Co-Founder at The Centre for Healing.